toureiffel/streamdeck-dcs/README.md

+# streamdeck-dcs

+This Plugin (avionics.madjack.dcs.streamDeckPlugin) for Stream Deck allows you to send commands (controls) to DCS (via DCS-Bios).

-`CPU` is a sample plugin demonstrating the [Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/).
+Based on the sample plugin `CPU` from the [Stream Deck SDK](https://developer.elgato.com/documentation/stream-deck/).

-# Description

-`CPU` is a plugin that displays the CPU usage on a key.

 # Features

 - code written in C++
-- cross-platform (macOS, Windows)
-- localized

 ![](screenshot.png)